ori88c/non-overlapping-periodic-job-scheduler/README.md

-# non-overlapping-periodic-job-scheduler
+<h2 align="middle">Non-Overlapping Periodic Job Scheduler</h2>

 The `NonOverlappingPeriodicJobScheduler` class implements a slim yet highly flexible periodic-job scheduler for Node.js projects, ensuring non-overlapping job executions.

 The delay between executions is determined by a user-defined calculator function, allowing scheduling to be either interval-based or time-based, while also considering runtime factors known to the user.

-## Key Features
+## Key Features :sparkles:

 * __Non-Overlapping Executions__.
 * __Deterministic Termination__: If the `stop` method is called during a job-execution, it will resolve only once the execution completes.
 * __Dynamic Interval between Executions__: This design allows users to consider various runtime factors if required, while the scheduler remains agnostic to the user-defined scheduling policy.
-* __Comprehensive documentation__: The class is thoroughly documented, enabling IDEs to provide helpful tooltips that enhance the coding experience.
+* __Comprehensive documentation :books:__: The class is thoroughly documented, enabling IDEs to provide helpful tooltips that enhance the coding experience.
+* __Fully Tested__: Covered extensively by unit tests.
+* __No External Runtime Dependencies__: Lightweight component, only development dependencies are used.
 * Non-durable scheduling: If the app crashes or goes down, scheduling stops.
-* No external runtime dependencies: Only development dependencies are used.
-* ES6 Compatibility.
+* ES2020 Compatibility.
 * TypeScript support.
-* Fully covered by unit tests.

 ## Non-Overlapping Executions

 Executions do not overlap because the (i+1)th execution is scheduled immediately after the ith execution completes.
 This is suitable for scenarios where overlapping executions may cause race conditions, or negatively impact performance.

-## Deterministic / Graceful Termination
+## Graceful and Deterministic Termination :hourglass:

 This topic is **often overlooked** in the context of schedulers.
 When stopping periodic executions, it is crucial to ensure that any potentially ongoing execution is completed before termination.
 This deterministic termination approach ensures that no unfinished executions leave objects in memory, which could otherwise lead to unexpected behavior.